 - A single click will open it in full editable mode.
 Here you can add a description, assign it to Releases, Sprints, Teams, add Subtasks and much more.

 - You may add as many Stories to the Epic as you need.

-You can divide your Epics into Sections, which are headers or titles used to group your Epics.
-You can add new sections from the New button or by hovering above an Epic.
-The '+ Section' sign will appear above the Epic.
+You can divide your Sections into Activities, which are headers or titles used to group your Sections.
+You can add new activities from the New button or by hovering above a Section.
+The '+ Activity' sign will appear above the Section.

 Adding Lanes to a Story Map